elcodedocle/synapp/README.md

 step of installing the PHP extension modules listed on the previous section to have it ready for deployment.

+There is a [detailed tutorial][53] available on the resources/deployment_guide folder of this repository which will guide you step by step on setting up an environment and deploying the project on an Amazon EC2 CentOS 7 instance.
+This is the recommended and most tested production environment.

-For help deploying a CentOS 6.X LAMP stack:
+For general help deploying a CentOS 6.X LAMP stack:

  * You can check out [this online tutorial][7].

 [Details on how to upgrade to the latest PHP version][22] may also be useful.

-For help deploying a CentOS 7.X LAMP stack (x86-64 architecture):
+For general help deploying a CentOS 7.X LAMP stack (x86-64 architecture):

  * You can checkout [this online tutorial][20]